gazebosim/gz-physics/tutorials/03_physics_plugins.md

 It is the default physics engine used in Ignition Simulation.
 The source code for Dartsim plugin can be found in [Ignition Physics repository](https://github.com/ignitionrobotics/ign-physics/tree/master) under `dartsim` directory.

-TPE ([Trivial Physics Engine](<!-- add repo link after merged-->)) is an open source library created by Open Robotics that enables fast, inexpensive kinematics simulation for entities at large scale.
+TPE ([Trivial Physics Engine](https://github.com/ignitionrobotics/ign-physics/tree/ign-physics2/tpe) is an open source library created by Open Robotics that enables fast, inexpensive kinematics simulation for entities at large scale.
 It supports higher-order fleet dynamics without real physics (eg. gravity, force, constraint etc.) and multi-machine synchronization.
 Ignition support for TPE targets [Citadel](https://ignitionrobotics.org/docs/citadel) and onward releases.
 The source code for TPE plugin can be found in [Ignition Physics repository](https://github.com/ignitionrobotics/ign-physics/tree/ign-physics2) under `tpe/plugin` directory

 The following is a list of features supported by each physics engine to help users select one that fits their needs.

-#### Entity Comparison
+#### Entity comparison

 The following is a table of `Entity` names used in Ignition Physics plugin interface, Dart and TPE.
 Entities are arranged in top-down hierarchical order.